coolnikitav/NikitaNotebook/trading/q2-2023-trading-results.md

 # Q2 2023 Trading Results
 ## Results
-My trading strategy has returned 16.86% for the first three months of 2023.
+My trading strategy has returned 16.86% for the second three months of 2023.
 In comparison, SPXL itself and SPY have returned 23.40% and 8.42%, respectively.
 The monthly breakdown is shown below.

 *My Q2 Trading Results*
 <table>